omise/omise-android/README.md

 }
 ```

-Replace the string `pkey_test_123` with the public key obtained from your Opn Payments dashboard.
+Replace the string `pkey_test_123` with the public key obtained from your Omise dashboard.
 We discuss the `handleActivityResult` function in the following section.

 After the end-user completes entering credit card information, the activity result